MetOffice/simulation-systems/source/WorkingPractices/multi_repository.rst

 .. note::
     Code branches in linked tickets will require branching from compatible revisions to ensure they work together.

+    If working with branches from a release then all repositories will  be tagged with suitable keywords, e.g. for UM vn13.0, other repositories are also tagged with um13.0.

+    For head of trunk revisions make sure that all branches/revisions being used are at least as recent as the versions listed in the `_rev` parameter of `<lfric_trunk>/lfric_atm/fcm-make/parameters.sh`, or `<um_trunk>/rose-stem/rose-suite.conf`.

-The last released revisions will all be tagged with suitable keywords, or for head of trunk revisions please contact the Simulation Systems and Deployment Team for advice.
+    If in doubt, please contact the Simulation Systems and Deployment Team for advice.

 Testing Changes Together
 ------------------------